AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/prepare-for-your-event.md

 ## Create a New Marketo Role {#create-a-new-marketo-role}

 Marketo has a special user role for the event check-in app.
-[Create a new Marketo role](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/grant-users-access-to-the-check-in-app.md) for iPad or Android users, with permission to access the mobile application.
+[Create a new Marketo role](/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/grant-users-access-to-the-check-in-app.md) for [!DNL iPad] or [!DNL Android] users, with permission to access the mobile application.

 ## Invite New Tablet Users to the Event {#invite-new-tablet-users-to-the-event}